fjarholm-art/fjarholm-art/README.md

 Behind every finished artwork is a structured digital workflow.

-Vector illustrations are built from mathematical geometry, carefully constructed SVG paths, and scalable design principles.
+Vector illustrations are built from mathematical geometry, structured SVG geometry, and scalable design principles.
 The technical documentation within this repository demonstrates how artistic ideas are translated into structured data while preserving clarity, precision, and long-term consistency.

 ---